sav-che/TL-2/Authors/Berridge, Emily Mary {std. Berridge}.md

-> [!cite] BHL link: this entry starts at [page 112](https://www.biodiversitylibrary.org/item/103859#page/122/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 112](https://www.biodiversitylibrary.org/page/33265309) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Berridge, Emily Mary (1872-1947), British botanist, studied at Bedford College 1891-1894, at the Royal Holloway College 1894-1898, B.Sc.
 London 1898, teacher in York 1898-1900, with the University of London 1906, at the Imperial College of Science 1910, D. Sc.
-London 1914, bacteriologist with the Thompson Yates Laboratory, University of Liverpool 1916, from then on continuing her bacteriological research. (*Berridge*).
+London 1914, bacteriologist with the Thompson Yates Laboratory, University of Liverpool 1916, from then on continuing her bacteriological research.
+**Abbreviated name**: *Berridge*

 #### Herbarium and types